Moin-ul-Mulk: Death

-Moin-ul-Mulk died in November 1753 after falling from his horse.
+Moin-ul-Mulk died on 3 November 1753 after being thrown from his horse.
 Durrani's three-year-old son, Mahmud Khan, succeeded as the Afghan governor of Lahore and Multan, with Moin-ul-Mulk's two-year-old son, Muhammad Amin Khan, as his deputy.
 In reality power was exercised through Moin-ul-Mulk's widow Mughlani Begum.
 After his death, the Punjab hastened into turmoil as competing groups vied for political supremacy in Lahore, Multan and Delhi.

+Tomb

+A tomb was constructed for Mir Mannu in Lahore near Shahidganj and the later railway station.
+During Sikh-rule, the tomb was opened up by Raja Hira Singh due to the belief that there was treasure in it.
+Later, the tomb was turned into a wine-mercant's shop called Gurdit Singh and Co., General Merchants and Rum Agents.

 In popular culture

 Indian film director Surjit Singh Sethi made Mughlani Begum, a 1979 Punjabi-language film about the Begum and Mir Mannu.